-Today's explorations include the peaceful Yu Garden and the atmospheric alleys of the old town.
-Sightseeing today involves a full day of touring around the centre of the city with 3-4 hours on foot.
-Later, cruise on the mighty Huangpu River for stunning views of the Shanghai skyline.
-Dine tonight on traditional Shanghainese cuisine.
+Today's explorations include the peaceful Yu Garden, the atmospheric alleys of the old town and a visit to the Silk Factory.
+Sightseeing involves a full day of touring around the centre of the city with 3-4 hours on foot.
+Later, cruise on the mighty Huangpu River for stunning night vistas, before dining tonight on traditional Shanghainese cuisine.